intersystems-community/irisdemo-demo-htap/README.md

 In our tests running the Speed Test on a VM, we found IRIS to be 1.3X faster than SAP HANA for ingesting data, and 20X faster for querying data, and uses a fraction of the memory.

+# Resources

+A video about this demo is in the works!
+In the meantime, [here](https://www.intersystems.com/resources/detail/a-superior-alternative-to-in-memory-databases-and-key-value-stores/) is an interesting article that talks about InterSystems IRIS architecture and what makes it faster.

 # How does this benchmark compare against standard benchmarks such as YCSB or TPC-H?

 The open-source Yahoo Cloud Serving Benchmark ([YCSB](https://en.wikipedia.org/wiki/YCSB)) project aims to develop a framework and common set of workloads for evaluating the performance of different “key-value” and “cloud” serving stores.